 Link to a video demonstrating the Set. (not editable for User sets, will default to Jamm generic demo).

 For available (ie downloaded and created Sets) tap the circular Play icon in the centre to load the Set and get ready to Jamm!
-On Play Set, a progress indicator shows the loading status, giving you a look at the artwork, and then the Main Jamm Interface appears
+On Play Set, a progress indicator shows the loading status, giving you a look at the artwork, and then the Main Jamm Interface appears.

 Hold on a Sets artwork to delete it; rarely a Set might get corrupted or incompletely downloaded - deleting it and then re-downloading usually fixes this.

 Tap the New Set sleeve ( with a + Icon) to start a new Set into which you can load/record your own clips.
 The Set Detail view opens where you can name the Set and its Title etc by tapping the relevant field, and make Notes for it..
-Notes are limited to 70 words.
+Notes are limited to 128 characters.
 The 4 main channels for the Set can be named here by tapping them.
 If later it is required to rename the channels or alter other fields from within the Play environment , use File/Edit to return to the Set Detail page.

 Here is is a doc with more info on making your own sets